Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Encryption Settings

-Parameters with the `encryption` prefix configure a secure connection to the Kafka cluster.
+A TCP secure connection to the Kafka cluster is configured through parameters with the `encryption` prefix.

 - (Optional) **encryption.enabled**